Designed by Paul Smith 2006. This website is copyrighted by law.

 WHITE-CHEEKED PINTAIL Anas bahamensis

-Despite its scientific name (and avicultural name Bahama Pintail) this species is not restricted to the Bahamas, but has a wide distribution through South America It is a handsome duck and one of the commonest species in the Chaco where it is present all year round.
+Despite its scientific name (and avicultural name Bahama Pintail) this species is not restricted to the Bahamas, but has a wide distribution through South America It is a handsome duck and one of the commonest species in the Chaco where it is present all year round, though nomadic in search of water.
 They feed by upending, their pointed tail pointing skyward.

-FIGURE 1 - Adult, Campo María Private Nature Reserve, Cuenca Upper Yacaré Sur (Sylvia Centrón February 2008).
+FIGURE 1 - (FPAVE292PH) Adult, Campo María Private Nature Reserve, Cuenca Upper Yacaré Sur (Silvia Centrón February 2008).

-FIGURE 2 - Pair, Cruce Pioneros, Departamento Presidente Hayes (José Luis Cartes October 2004), with pair of Ringed Teal to the right.
+FIGURE 3 - (FPAVE293PH) Pair, Cruce Pioneros, Departamento Presidente Hayes (José Luis Cartes October 2004), with pair of Ringed Teal to the right.

-FIGURE 4 - Same individual (Alberto Esquivel undated).
+FIGURE 6 - (FPAVE296PH) Same individual (Alberto Esquivel undated).

-FIGURE 5 - Same individual showing upperwing pattern (Alberto Esquivel undated).
+FIGURE 7 - (FPAVE297PH) Same individual showing upperwing pattern (Alberto Esquivel undated).

 FIGURE 1